RobotLocomotion/drake/examples/multibody/four_bar/README.md

 In this example, we remove the joint at point **Bc** in the diagram that would usually connect link **B** to link **C**.
 To accomplish this we use a `LinearBushingRollPitchYaw` `ForceElement` placed at the joint.
 One of the many uses of this bushing element is to model a revolute joint.
-We module a z -axis revolute joint by setting the torque stiffness (k₂) and torque damping (d₂) constants to 0.
+We model a z -axis revolute joint by setting the torque stiffness (k₂) and torque damping (d₂) constants to 0.
 We choose the z axis (Yaw) to avoid gimbal lock.
 Two frames (one attached to **B** with origin at point **Bc** and one attached to